About Research Computing

 Minnesota Supercomputing Institute

-The Minnesota Supercomputing Institute (MSI) provides advanced research computing infrastructure and expertise to the University's research and scholarly community and the State of Minnesota in order to advance and accelerate research and foster innovation and discoveries through advanced computing technologies, scientific computing and informatics, application development, and services.
+The Minnesota Supercomputing Institute (MSI) provides advanced research computing infrastructure and expertise to the research and scholarly community at the University of Minnesota and throughout the State of Minnesota.
+Our goal is to advance and accelerate research and to foster innovation and discoveries through advanced computing technologies, scientific computing and informatics, application development, and services.

 U-Spatial